Personal information we collect

 We may use your IP address to help diagnose problems with our server, and to administer our website.
 We do not link your IP address which accesses our website to any personal information.

-This may allow third parties to collect information about your use of our website (including your computer’s IP address) which they may store in the countries outside of Australia, such as the United States of America.
+This may allow third parties to collect information about your use of our website (including your computer’s IP address) which they may store in the countries outside of Australia, such as the United States of America and other countries with comparable privacy laws.
 The third parties may also transfer the information they collect to others where required to do so by law, or where those others process the information on their behalf.

 Our website may contain links to other sites.
 We are not responsible for the privacy practices or policies of those sites.